adiawaskar/FactSphere/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Fill in the root .env-example and change its name to .env
+# Fill in the root .env-example and rename it to .env

 # Run the backend API
 python backend\direct_api.py